Setup: Trips Left – Wide, Slot, Slot

 - Black – Center – Hook

 The quarterback’s first read is the inside Slot receiver on the deep post route.
-The receiver can run a couple different routes depending on the defense.
-If the defense in is a single safety set, then have the receiver flatten out the post route toward the opposite sideline (below, left).
-The receiver should run in front of the safety so the quarterback has a nice area to throw to with minimal margin of error.
+The receiver can run a couple of different routes depending on the defense.
+If the defense is in a single safety set, then have the receiver flatten out the post route toward the opposite sideline (below, left).
+The receiver should run in front of the safety so the quarterback has a nice area to throw to with a minimal margin of error.

 If the defense playing a cover 2 (2 safeties, above right), then the receiver should run a true post route, getting vertical down the field.
 The goal here is to catch the safeties napping.
 Against many teams, the deep middle is frequently open as teams try to push the offense short and to the sidelines, however, quarterbacks miss the throw because it’s usually congested in the short middle.